-Istria is renowned for its food, wine, olive oil and world-famous truffles.
-Believe us, all of it so far has been addictive addictive!
+Istria is renowned for its food, wine, olive oil, and the world-famous truffles.
+Believe us, all of it so far has been addictive!
 We learned that this region has different types of soil which makes the land rich with minerals and conducive to growing grapes, olives and of course, that mysterious truffle.
 The only three places in the world where truffles can be found are France, Italy and Istria.
-Istria has both variety of black & white.
+Istria has both a variety of black & white.
 The truffle grows around oak trees.
-It’s a delicious delicacy and many here say they are an aphrodisiac.
+It’s a delicious delicacy and many here say, they are an aphrodisiac.
 We even heard that truffles are “sexy” mushrooms.
 Time will tell! 😊

-After a very scenic bus ride from Split along the Dalmatian Coast we arrived in Pula.
-We then made a bus transfer to the town of Rovinj which became our home base for the past seven days.
-Here below is a complete view of the small old town of Rovinj which I took when returning from a ferry boat ride to one of the nearby Islands.
+After a very scenic bus ride from Split along the Dalmatian Coast, we arrived in Pula.
+We then made a bus transfer to the town of Rovinj, which became our home base for seven days.
+Here below is a complete view of this small old town.
+I took this photo when returning from a ferry boat ride to one of the nearby Islands.

-When we arrived in the old town of Rovinj we felt a bit like we had turned back the page, to a few years ago, when we vacationed in Cinque Terre.
+When we arrived in the old town of Rovinj we felt a bit like we had turned back some pages in a book, to a few years ago, when we vacationed in Cinque Terre.

 It’s definitely romantic and looks and feels more Italian than Croatian.

 Italians who are now living here probably feel right at home, as most of the population is still bilingual, speaking both Italian and Croatian.
 Istria was under Italian rule from 1918 to 1945.